Registered hunters may access specific City-owned Islands for the 2021-2022 duck hunting season.

 Walking trails have been provided to allow you to explore the islands.
 In many areas of the dry island environments, soil erosion and plant destruction have resulted from people walking around, so please stay on the trails.

-Because the islands are rocky, broken flass has been a problem in the past.
+Because the islands are rocky, broken glass has been a problem in the past.
 For the safety of your family and others, please use plastic or canned containers only.

 Outhouses are located on a number of City of Brockville Islands.
 Please refer to the island map for locations.

-Ice can be purchased from the canteens located at both St. Lawrence Park and the Brockville Municipal Harbour and can be accessed by boat.
+Ice can be purchased from the canteen located at St. Lawrence Park and the Brockville Municipal Harbour office, both can be accessed by boat.
 The courtesy dock at St. Lawrence Park and the day docks at the Brockville Municipal Harbour are meant for short term stays such as stopping by for an ice cream cone or to purchase ice.

 Fees are payable immediately upon arrival when self-registration boxes are present.
 If self-registration is not available, parks staff will be around to collect fees.